lukeeey/mcpe-docs/docs/rest-api/Index.md

 <br>

 #### Legacy Realms Endpoints
 These endpoints are for the *old* version of pocket realms, from 0.7.4 - 0.8.1.
+Some of this info may be incorrect, so bear with me.

 * [Join Realm](realms/legacy/join-realm/)
 * [Service Status](realms/legacy/status/)